DataStax-Academy/kubecon-cassandra-workshop/README.md

 To follow along with the hands-on exercises during the workshop, you need to have a docker-ready machine with at least a 4-core + 8 GB RAM. **KubeCon attendees can request a training cloud instance** using [this link](https://kubecon2020.datastaxtraining.com/).
 Notice that training cloud instances will be available only during the workshop and to be terminated 24 hours later.

 * If you are using **your own computer** or your own cloud node, please check the requirements and install the missing tools as explained [here](./0-setup-your-cluster-own).
 * If you are using **a cloud training instance** provided by DataStax, relax as we have you covered: prerequisites are installed already.
-Please do the very last steps as explain [there](./0-setup-your-cluster-datastax)
+Please do the very last steps as explained [there](./0-setup-your-cluster-datastax)

 | Title  | Description
 |---|---|